 - Luo Nyanza was marginalized that we had no medical facilities, no schools, no roads and without electricity

-- Our people were not part of the public service.
-I mean, if the government had a hiring freeze on Luo professionals
+- Our people were not part of the public service…if the government had a hiring freeze on Luo professionals

-Not because our Raila has vied for presidency 4 times without success hence the need to create him a country where his election is guaranteed.
-It’s not a constitutional requirement that a Luo becomes president.
-So, even remotely thinking about secession on such ground is just stupid.
+Not because our man (Raila) has vied for presidency 4 times without success hence the need to create him a country where his election is guaranteed.

 Read Also: Political Realities Luos Must Accept

 Here’s another fact; an ugly truth we’d rather run away from.
 Our candidate, Hon.
 Raila lost both the 2013 and the August 2017 elections fairly and squarely.
 The problem with our leader is that he feels that the political system has to adjust to accommodate him.
-He wants to introduce anew strain of democracy where the minority have their way as majority are held hostage.
+He wants to introduce a new strain of democracy where the minority have their way as the majority are held hostage.

-That’s why every time (since 1997) he’s never accepted results, especially when they don’t favor him.
-In some cases, unfortunately, Raila’s actions have led to bloody bath.
+In some cases, unfortunately, our leader’s actions have led to bloody bath.
 Lives have been lost, Luo lives in most cases.
 It ought not to be my people.